 ABSTRACT

-A short abstract of the contents of the thesis must be inserted into the thesis.
-The abstract must not be more than one side of A4.
+A short abstract of the contents of the thesis.
+The abstract must not be more than one page.

 LAY ABSTRACT (not compulsory)

-A lay abstract may be provided in addition to the standard abstract described in section 4.1e.
+A lay abstract may be included in addition to the standard abstract described in section 4.1e.
 The lay abstract should give a concise description of the research detailed in the thesis using non-technical language for an audience unfamiliar with the research area.
 The purpose of the lay abstract is to publicise the University’s research activity to other departments of the University and to external organisations such as the media, industry and government.

 DECLARATION